rackerlabs/docs-cloud-orchestration/api-docs/getting-started/examples/create-simple-stack.rst

 .. _create-stack-curl:

-Create a stack by using cURL
+Creating a stack by using cURL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the create stack API operation (`/stacks`) in the cURL request, as